 Matrix multiplications on huge matrices can be computationally expensive.
 In case of the SCD matrix, it is a sparse matrix and sparse matrix multiplication is reasonably fast.
-Additionally, the Euclidean norms of the rows can be cached and updated partially for the changed rows, only.
+Additionally, the euclidean norms of the rows can be cached and updated partially for the changed rows, only.

-K-Means One well-know clustering technique is K-Means [2].
+b) K-Means: One well-know clustering techniques is K-Means [9].
 We will not get into the details how K-Means works, but focus on how to apply K-Means.
-K-Means is initialized with K centroids of which each centroid represents a cluster.
-Each point is assigned the nearest centroid in terms of the Euclidean distance using a vector representation of the point.
-Iteratively, the clusters are optimized by aligning each centroid in the center of all the points contained in the centroid's cluster.
+K-Means is initialized with K centroids whereof each centroid represents a cluster.
+Each point is assigned the nearest centroid in terms of the euclidean distance using a vector representation of the point.
+Iteratively the clusters are optimized by aligning each centroid in the center of all the points contained in the centroid's cluster.

 We run K-Means on the rows of the SCD matrix to detect clusters of similar rows in the initial SCD matrix.
 Each row represents a point and the word distribution is the vector representation of this point.
-After K-Means is finished, we merge the rows of the matrix included in the same cluster (Algorithm 2 lines 27 - 33).
+After K-Means is finished, we merge the rows of the matrix included in the same cluster (Algorithm 2 lines 28 - 34).
 Hence, the number of clusters is equal to the number of SCDs in the end.
-As hyperparameter, the number of SCDs to estimate K is specified.
-Alternatively, K can be specified by a factor to multiply with the initial number of sentences in the corpus, e.g., the factor 0.25 sets the number of SCDs to a quarter of the sentences in the corpus.
-Furthermore, there are technique to estimate a good number of cluster for K-Means on the corpus [11].
+As hyperparameter the number of SCDs to estimate K is specified.
+Additionally, a factor to multiply with the initial number of sentences in the corpus or a technique to estimate a good number of cluster for K-Means on the corpus may be used [11].

-DBSCAN Another well-know clustering technique is DBSCAN [3].
+c) DBSCAN: Another well-know clustering technique is DBSCAN [10].
 In contrast to K-Means, DBSCAN is able to detect concave structures in data and works density based.
-DBSCAN clusters two points together if both are in a neighborhood, the distance making up a neighborhood is defined by the hyperparameter ε .
+DBSCAN clusters two points together if both are in a neighborhood, the distance making up a neighborhood is defined by the hyperparameter $\varepsilon$ .
 A cluster then grows by adding all points in the neighborhood to the same cluster.
 Additionally, there is a minimum samples threshold ms which defines the minimum number of points needed to form a cluster.